Thursday, February 26, 2026

 I acquired this pattern, Butterick 4250 in the 1990’s but did not find time to sew it.
 I get it out from time to time and look at it.

 I found this 100% cotton outfit in the Walmart and it looked so similar I purchased it.
-The red dress was $20 and the blouse was sold separately.
+The red dress was under $20 and goes nicely with a white blouse but could be paired with a print, stripe or check.
 The ensemble is similar to that sewing pattern, which I still like and hope to sew.

 If you buy one of these you might choose a bigger size as it is quite snug in the waist.